Copyright © 2016

 As Samson said his thanks and left for his tent line, a familiar Irish brogue broke the silence around Thomas tent.

 "Well lad, so how was it to be the big man for your first day?"

 "Mister O'Rourke, would you like some water?"

 "Water lad?
 You do know I'm Irish, right?"

-At that moment Carmelo came up to O'Malley and hugged him as he said.
+At that moment Carmelo came up to O'Rourke and hugged him as he said.

 "Ah Papa, you have found me a good Patron.
 He even took in my strays."